Cook Eat Well

 Healthy eggnog protein shake

-And of course, this eggnog smoothie is dairy free.
-I use cashew milk because it's mild, creamy flavor blends perfectly with the eggnog spices.
+And of course, this eggnog smoothie is dairy-free.
+I use cashew milk because its mild, creamy flavor blends perfectly with the eggnog spices.
 Homemade cashew milk is super easy to make.
-Unlike almond milk, you don't have to strain cashew milk through a nut milk bag—using a high-speed blender will make it perfectly smooth without straining.
+Unlike almond milk, you don't have to strain cashew milk through a nut milk bag-using a high-speed blender will make it perfectly smooth without straining.
 (See the full cashew milk recipe here).

 Pro tip: save time by making smoothies when you make nut milk.
-Since the blender is already out, why not make a couple smoothies at the same time?
+Since the blender is already out, why not make a couple of smoothies at the same time?
 That way you only have to wash the blender once! 🙂

 This healthy eggnog smoothie recipe tastes like an eggnog milkshake.
 You can even top it with coconut whipped cream and a sprinkle of fresh ground nutmeg to make it extra festive.
 And who doesn't want that for breakfast?